Ampion and Inflammatory Joint Disease

 The first Phase III trial was recognized by the FDA to be an adequate and well-controlled study providing evidence of clinical efficacy and serves as one of two pivotal trials to support the marketing application.
 The study (AP-003-A) was a randomized, placebo-controlled trial of patients with OAK who received a single intra-articular injection of Ampion or saline control.
 The results showed a statistically significant reduction in pain in patients treated with Ampion compared to those given the saline injection.
 Patients who received Ampion also showed a significant improvement in knee function compared to patients who received saline.
 Treatment with Ampion was safe and well-tolerated with fewer adverse events than the saline control group.

-A second Phase III pivotal trial to support efficacy for the Ampion marketing application is being conducted currently under an FDA Special Protocol Assessment (SPA).
+The second Phase III pivotal trial to support efficacy for the Ampion marketing application is being conducted currently under an FDA Special Protocol Assessment (SPA).
+This trial was paused in early 2020 due to the pandemic.
+The FDA provided guidance in December, 2020, that would allow Ampio to complete the study using the data collected thus far.

 Ampion regulates the immune response